The Invisible Man's Revenge: Plot

-After murdering two orderlies, Robert Griffin escapes from the secluded Cape Town mental institution where he has been committed, and now he is looking for revenge on the respectable Herrick family.
-A family consisting of Sir Jasper and lady Irene, and their daughter Julie, who are engaged in entertaining, and inspecting, Julie's new boyfriend, newspaper journalist Mark Foster, in the family residence.
-Later that night Julie and Mark leave the residence together, and Sir Jasper and lady Irene are left alone.
-That's when Robert decides to pay the couple a visit.
-Quite unexpectedly he enters the residence and accuses the couple of leaving him to die out in the African wild, injured when they were on a safari together.
-The Herrick couple defends themselves, claiming they were told that he was dead and not injured, but Robert doesn't buy their explanation.
-He demands they give him his share of the diamond fields they all discovered together on the safari.
-Jasper tries to tell Robert that the diamond fields were all lost in a series of bad investments.
-Robert refuses to give in, threatening to sue the Herricks, and to calm him down and get him off their backs, they offer him a share in an estate, the Shortlands.
-His counter-proposal is that they should arrange for him to be married to their daughter Julie.
+After murdering two orderlies, Robert Griffin escapes from the Cape Town mental institution where he was committed, intent on revenge on the Herrick family.
+One night, Sir Jasper Herrick and his wife Lady Irene engage in inspecting the new boyfriend of their daughter Julie, journalist Mark Foster.
+Later, Julie and Mark leave the family residence, and Jasper and Irene are left alone.
+That is when Robert decides to pay the couple a visit.
+He enters the residence and accuses them of leaving him to die out injured in Africa, when they were on a safari together.
+The couple defends themselves, claiming they were told that he was dead and not injured, but Robert does not believe them.
+He demands they give him his share of the diamond fields they discovered together on the safari.
+Jasper tries to tell Robert that that property was lost in a series of bad investments.
+Robert refuses to give in, threatening to sue the Herricks, and to calm him down, they offer him a share in an estate, the Shortlands.
+His counter-proposal is that they should arrange for him to be married to Julie.
 After saying this, he is drugged by Lady Irene and passes out in their home.
-The Herricks realize that their old friend and companion has gone completely mad, and while they are frightened of what he could do to them if they don't comply to his wish, they see no problem with stealing the agreement made or pushing him further along the path of insanity with their betrayal.
+The Herricks realize that Robert has gone completely mad, and despite being frightened of what he could do to them if they do not obey him, they see no problem with stealing the agreement made or pushing him further along the path of insanity with their betrayal.
 They search Robert's clothes and find the written partnership agreement they all entered into some time ago.
-Taking the paper, they next callously throw Robert out of their house.
-Robert nearly drowns where he lies, unconscious, but is saved by a local Cockney cobbler by the name of Herbert Higgins.
+Taking the paper, they next throw Robert out of their house.
+Robert nearly drowns where he lies unconscious but is saved by Herbert Higgins, a local Cockney cobbler.